 Meditation has a myriad of physical and mental health benefits, but for your purposes here, meditation is another tool to help you tame your mind.
 Of course, it's hard to meditate in the midst of an overthinking episode.

 But you can practice meditation in between these events.
 Through your practice, you'll become more and more adept at quieting your mind and observing your thoughts without judgment so they lose their power over you.

 You learn to stop identifying with your thoughts and view them as you view pop-ups on your computer screen.
 They are neutral (albeit annoying) affectations of consciousness that don't represent reality.

 When you first practice meditation, you might feel you're giving your overthinking habit the perfect forum to run free with wild abandon.
-Just return your attention to breathing or observing your thoughts.[Enjoy this guided meditation below]
+Just return your attention to breathing or observing your thoughts.[Enjoy this guided meditation below on overthinking everything.]

 Even in the midst of a negative thinking carnival, you can force yourself to focus on your breathing for five minutes.
 This teaches your brain that you have control and can calm and relax you long enough to implement some of the other techniques outlined here.